AikenChung/microBE/README.md

 # microBE
-A deep learning model to classify gut microbiome data obtained from IBD patients and healthy cohorts.
+A deep learning model to classify gut microbiome data to healthy and unhealthy.

 ## System Diagram
 <p align="center">